jbramirez03/Admins-View/README.md

 ## Future Development

+Implementing this dashboard into a full-stack application that takes in data from a database like mysql or mongodb instead of rendering static data.

 ## How to Contribute

 Fork the Repo and make a pull request for code to be reviewed and considered for merge to main branch.